ibudasov/ibudasov.github.io/Azure.md

 - **Processing**: Events can be consumed and processed from partitions in parallel using client libraries and services like Stream Analytics, Functions etc. This allows real-time or batch processing of streams.
 - **Reliability**: Events are replicated synchronously across data centers for reliability and availability even in case of regional outages.
 - **Pricing**: It has a pay-per-usage model based on throughput units and storage consumed.
 No upfront costs or long-term commitments.

+Features

+- accumulates events if the subscribers do not process them fast enough
+- PULL delivery for retrieving new messages
+- EventGrid might subscribe to the events
+- The events might use EventHubTrigger and use FunctionApp for processing
+- Event Hub is designed for high-throughput event streams, especially when your solution receives events faster than it can process them.

 # Azure Postgres